joshbyvelds/letterbox/documentation/Game Design Document.md

 ### Game Summary

 The user must type the letter of the box that is falling down before it hits the boxes stacked on the bottom.
-Each box has a type, box types are worth a certain amount of points, letter themselves worth a base amount of points ( like Scrabble ).
-The point of the game is to get a certain score before time runs out to pass the level and move on to the next one.
+Each box has a type, box types are worth a certain amount of points, letter themselves worth a base amount of points ( like Scrabble ).The point of the game is to get a certain score before time runs out to pass the level and move on to the next one.
 There is also "bad boxes" that will have a bad effect on the player.

+Once a box is on the stack, it now longer has a type. ( it will still have a bad effect it is has one ). if it is touching another box. it will have to be typed all at once from left to right in order to be destroyed. if it is touching multiple boxes at once, then the player has a choice of what box to use in string.

 ### Letter Base Points